CodaPakoda/Smart-Route-Optimiser/README.md

 ## Overview

-Given a set of stops, this system computes the optimal visiting order and route — accounting for real road distances *and* time-dependent traffic congestion — and compares it against the naive (input-order) route.
+Given a set of stops, this system computes the optimal visiting order and route, accounting for real road distances and time-dependent traffic congestion, then compares it against the naive (input-order) route.
 It's built on a real OpenStreetMap road network around India Gate, New Delhi.

 **Live demo:** select stops on the map, choose a day type and hour, and see the naive vs. optimized route with real time savings.